tatut/clj-chrome-devtools/README.md

 clojure and chrome.
 All the functions are automatically generated from the protocol specification JSON files.

+## Quick start with Babashka

+See [bb.clj](https://github.com/tatut/clj-chrome-devtools/blob/master/bb.clj) file for a quick script that can be used from [Babashka](https://babashka.org).

 ## Goals

 The goal of the project is to provide a general purpose library for using headless chrome, both in